 Goals for expansion

 Since the Pasadena Digital History Collaboration aims to encompass all the cultural organizations in Pasadena, it continually seeks new partners.
-Each year, it hopes to add two opartners (whether collaborative or contributing) and digitize a total of 5,000 new items.
+Each year, it hopes to add two partners (whether collaborative or contributing).

 Guidelines for pursuing grants